kristiania-kws2100-2024/kristiania-kws2100-2024.github.io/README.md

 5. Create a `dev` and `build` task which calls `vite` and `vite build`, respectively
    - `npm pkg set scripts.dev=vite`
 6. Create `index.html`
+7. Create a GitHub Action workflow that calls `npm run build`.
+You can use GitHub's built-in workflow templates as a starting point
-7. Share the project on GitHub and create a [GitHub pages deployment](https://github.com/actions/deploy-pages)
+8. Update your GitHub Actions workflow to include [GitHub pages deployment](https://github.com/actions/deploy-pages)
    - *NB*: You need to tell Vite to use a different base path.
 This was not showed in lecture
+     ```javascript
+     // vite.config.js
+     export default {
+       base: "/<your repo name, for example kws2100-exercise>"
+     }
+     ```

 You should improve the build process:
 - Add Typescript checking and prettier to the build process